 In this post I describe 12 amazing adventures that I have enjoyed since I became an overland adventure tour leader in 2013.
 Some are quite active while others are more relaxing, but they are all a little unique.
 So if you are looking for some new adventures from around the world then read on below.

-Riding the Trans-Mongolian Express
+1. Ride the Trans-Mongolian Express

 In August 2015 I had to relocate from Beijing to Ulaanbaatar to start an overlanding trip around Mongolia.
 I was looking at flights when a colleague asked if I had considered taking the train.

 When I thought of the Trans-Mongolian Express I thought of an epic train journey that involved doing the whole route from Moscow to Beijing.
 I hadn’t really considered doing it as a small section.